-The popular and financial press reported that the principal creditor advocates for the bill were credit card companies.
-By 2005 it was claimed that the credit card industry had spent over \$100 million in lobbying and other activity to promote the bill.
-The reality is probably not so stark.
-Many issuers of credit card debt also issue debt secured by cars and other consumer assets, and many credit card issuers also issue other forms of unsecured consumer debt.
-But in general credit card companies make unsecured loans and fare poorly in Chapter 7 consumer liquidations.
-Many consumer Chapter 7's are "no asset" cases.
+Among the principal creditor advocates for the bill were credit card companies.2 By 2005 it was claimed that the credit card industry had spent over \$100 million in lobbying and other activity to promote the bill.
+In general credit card companies make unsecured loans and fare poorly in Chapter 7 consumer liquidations.
+Many consumer Chapter 7s are "no asset" cases.
 A "no asset" debtor shields all of his assets by smart use of the exemption law and so makes no distribution to any unsecured creditor.
 To attempt to get something from some of the Chapter 7 debtors, the credit card companies and other unsecured creditors hoped to force some of those debtors into Chapter 13 where they would be required to give up a part of their wages for 5 years.